-- 2.1 That Council approves the draft Business Plan 2012 to 2042 based on the current draft determination. - 2.2 That Council gives delegated authority to the Head of Housing and Property Services, Head of Finance in consultation with the Portfolio Holders for Housing and Property Services and Finance to update the Business Plan with the final determination figures ensuring that it remains viable within 30 years and to enter into all associated borrowing transactions leading up to Self Financing and payment of the final settlement. - 2.3 That Council notes that through continuous monitoring and management of the programme any emerging new investment and spending opportunities will be brought forward as recommendations for Executive approval. - 2.4 That Council notes performance of the HRA Business Plan will be continuously monitored and managed and any divergence from the agreed programme will be reported to Executive at least annually and as part of the mid-year estimates. - 2.5 That Council notes a further report will be presented by July 2012 to evaluate and recommend a preferred governance structure that is fit for purpose and reflects the complexity and risk-profile of the Housing and Property Service
+- 2.1 That Council approves the Housing Business Plan 2012 to 2062 based on the final determination. - 2.2 That Council approves the rent policy contained in section 4.4 of the Business Plan. - 2.3 That Council gives delegated authority to the Head of Housing and Property Services, Head of Finance in consultation with the Portfolio Holders for Housing and Property Services and Finance to enter into all associated borrowing transactions leading up to Self Financing and payment of the final settlement. - 2.4 That Council approves the setting up of a Housing Revenue Account (HRA) Capital Investment Reserve for the surpluses expected to be generated from the Housing Business Plan, to be used on capital projects. - 2.5 That Council notes that through continuous monitoring and management of the programme any emerging new investment and spending opportunities will be brought forward as recommendations for Executive approval. - 2.6 That Council gives delegated authority to the Head of Housing and Property Services in consultation with the Portfolio Holder for Housing and Property Services to incur expenditure (as necessary) of up to £100,000 from HRA balances to prepare a Business Case (for Executive approval by October 2012) to maximise the provision of new homes. - 2.7 That Council notes performance of the HRA Business Plan will be continuously monitored and managed and any divergence from the agreed programme will be reported to Executive at least annually and as part of the mid-year estimates. - 2.8 That Council notes a further report will be presented by September 2012 to evaluate and recommend a preferred governance structure that is fit for purpose and reflects the complexity and risk-profile of the Housing and Property Service.